 Compensation for Travel Companions

-According to ZipRecruiter, the average salary for travel companions in the U.S. is $50,891 a year.
+According to ZipRecruiter, the average rate for travel companions in the U.S. is $33,771 per year.
 However, this number is entirely dependent on how much you or your agency charges per booking and how many bookings you get in a year.
-A more accurate annual income is probably closer to $20,000–$30,000.

-For example, some travel companion companies charge $3000 to $5000 a booking in addition to ticket costs and other travel expenses.
-If you work 15 trips at $3,000 each, you could earn $45,000 a year before taxes and agency fees.
+Some travel medical travel companion companies charge from $7,000 a booking in addition to ticket costs and other travel expenses.
+If you work 15 trips at $7,000 each, you could earn around $105,000 a year before taxes and agency fees.
 However, you may not have demand for 15 trips, depending on the year.

 If you work with an agency, they’ll take some of your pay for running the business side of your role.
 However, you’ll have more consistent work, and you won’t always have to worry about finding your next engagement.
 You’re effectively paying them to help you out.